Vero7979/Blockchair.Support/FAQ_PAYMENTS.md

 ### General

-Q: Please refund my transaction, there's been a mistake!
+Q: Please refund my transaction, there's been r to a mistake!

 A: Blockchair is not a bank, just a search engine, and we can't reverse transactions in public blockchains!
 No one can — irreversibility is one of the fundamental properties of cryptocurrency.